thundering-silence/alfred/README.md

 ## What we learned

-I understood the importance of standards as it is truly annoying when forks make small changes to the codebase that affect builders that would like to build on top of them.
+I understood the importance of standards as it is truly annoying when forks make small changes to the codebase; this heavily impacts builders that would like to build on top of such protocols.

 ## What's next for Alfred